Kentik for AWS

 - Back in the S3 console, confirm that logs are being published to the destination folders.

-- In the Kentik portal, create a new Cloud (see About Clouds) pointing to the bucket, which results in a Kentik “cloud device” being automatically created for each destination log folder.
+- In the Kentik portal, create a new cloud export (see AWS Cloud Setup) pointing to the bucket, which typically results in the creation of one Kentik “cloud device” for each destination log folder (see Cloud Exports and Devices).

 Note: As noted earlier, AWS allows you to set up a VPC Flow Log for a VPC, a subnet, or a network interface.
 Both the list above and the topics below describe these tasks using a VPC as the example.
 Individual steps in these tasks may vary slightly if you are instead enabling logging from a subnet or interface.
 For details, please refer to the AWS documentation topic Creating a Flow Log that Publishes to Amazon S3.

-Successful completion of the tasks listed in the overview above will have the following effect in the Kentik portal:
+By default, successful completion of the tasks listed in the overview above will have the following effect in the Kentik portal (see Cloud Exports and Devices):

-- A new Cloud will be shown as an added row in the Kentik portal’s Clouds list (Admin » Clouds).
-The Cloud will represent the collection of VPCs (or subnets or interfaces) whose logs are pulled from the bucket specified in the Add Cloud dialog.
+- A new cloud export will be shown as an added row in the Kentik portal’s Cloud Exports list (Admin » Public Clouds).
+The cloud export will represent the collection of VPCs (or subnets or interfaces) whose logs are pulled from the bucket specified during setup of the cloud export.

-- The Device Groups column in the Clouds list will show one or more cloud devices:
+- The Devices column in the Cloud Exports list will show one or more cloud devices:

 - Each of these cloud devices will represent all VPCs, subnets, and/or interfaces that publish logs to one destination log folder in the bucket.